ARACAMP/Climate/README.md

 # Climate Hawai

-Climate analysis using SQLAlchemy (sqlite) & Flask data endpoints
+Climate analysis using SQLAlchemy (sqlite) & Flask

-Technology stack: Python, SQLAlchemy ORM, SQLite, Pandas, Matplotlib, Flask (JSON API endpoints)
+Python, SQLAlchemy ORM, SQLite, Pandas, Matplotlib, Flask (JSON API)

-Data Preparation
+Data Preparation and Engineering

 Climate data for Hawaii was provided in two CSV files.
 The content of these files was scrubbed.

 Jupyter Notebook data_engineering.ipynb takes care of data preparation / cleanup tasks.
 Pandas dataframes are created from the measurement and station CSV files.
 NaNs / missing values are cleaned from the data, and cleaned CSV files are saved.
-Database Engineering

 Using SQLAlchemy to model database schema, sqlite tables for "measurements" and "stations" are created.

 Jupyter Notebook database_engineering.ipynb used for database engineering work.
 Pandas used to read cleaned measurements and stations CSV data.
 Database called hawaii.sqlite created, using declarative_base to create ORM classes for each table, and used create_all to populate database.

 Climate Analysis

 Climate analysis and data exploration on new weather tables.